denisecase/cs-education-trends/README.md

 - University of Washington in Seattle: "Machine Learning" covers Deep Learning as a subfield of machine learning.
 - Cornell University: "Introduction to Deep Learning" covers Deep Learning as a subfield of machine learning.

+## Distributed AI and Agent-Based Systems

+Carnegie Mellon University

+The Distributed Intelligence Lab at Carnegie Mellon University focuses on developing intelligent systems that can operate in dynamic and uncertain environments.
+This includes work on multi-agent systems, distributed decision-making, and autonomous robotics.

+Stanford University

+The Multi-Agent Systems Lab at Stanford University focuses on developing intelligent systems that can collaborate with humans and other agents in complex environments.
+This includes work on multi-agent reinforcement learning, trust and reputation, and game theory.

+University of Southampton

+The Agents, Interaction and Complexity Group at the University of Southampton focuses on developing agent-based models and systems that can simulate complex social and economic interactions.
+This includes work on agent-based modelling, social simulation, and network analysis.

+Oxford University

+The Autonomous Agents Research Group at Oxford University focuses on developing intelligent agents that can learn, reason, and interact with humans in real-world environments.
+This includes work on multi-agent systems, reinforcement learning, and natural language processing.

+Massachusetts Institute of Technology

+The Distributed Robotics Laboratory at MIT focuses on developing distributed robotic systems that can perform complex tasks in dynamic environments.
+This includes work on swarm robotics, distributed sensing, and multi-robot coordination.